alibaba/terraform-provider/README.md

 ```

-### How to contribute code
+### How to contribute
-* If you are not sure or have any doubts, feel free to ask and/or submit an issue or PR.
-We appreciate all contributions and don't want to create artificial obstacles that get in the way.
+* If you are not sure or have any doubt, feel free to ask and/or submit an issue or PR.
+  We appreciate all contributions and try to make the process as smooth as possible.
 * Contributions are welcome and will be merged via PRs.

 ### Contributors